MarshMapper/shape-store/README.md

 currently a subset of the full features available.

 Endpoints are available for CRUD operations on Locations and related entities.
 An additional endpoint returns all the locations in GeoJSON format.
+That endpoint also supports a query string to filter the results by distance from a point

+     /locations/geojson?lat=44.5&lon=-74.0&radius=50

 ## Testing
-The Web folder contains a .http file that can be used to test the API.
+The Web folder contains a file shape-store.http that can be used to test the API.